Pet insurance for Australian homeowners — common questions

 Can I switch pet insurance providers?

 Yes — but with caution.
-When you switch, any condition diagnosed during your old policy becomes pre-existing on the new policy and is permanently excluded.
+When you switch, any condition diagnosed during your old policy becomes pre-existing on the new policy and is generally excluded.
 Switching makes sense when your pet is young, healthy and has no vet record.
 Switching after years of claims often creates large gaps in coverage.
 If you must switch, do it during a healthy stretch and never let cover lapse — even a 1-day gap can be treated as a fresh policy with full waiting periods.

 What is the maximum age I can take out pet insurance in Australia?